-Unfortunately, the therapist is typically not afforded the opportunity or the clinical setting to evaluate and treat the physical components of anxiety and depression.
+Unfortunately, the therapist is typically not afforded the opportunity or the clinical setting to evaluate the physical components of anxiety and depression.
 The ”Gut-Brain Connection” represents the primary physical and chemical influence the body has on emotions.
 By getting a handle on this critical portion of these mental states, greater strides in treatment can be realized.

 Inside the gut are trillions of bacteria that actually make and store 90% of the things that make us feel good, feel relaxed and sleep normally.